hpfem/hermes-examples/doc/src/hermes2d/examples/richards/basic-ie-newton.rst

 Richard's equation using the backward Euler method in time combined with the Newton's method in each time step.
 It describes infiltration into an initially dry soil.
-The example has a exact solution that is given in terms of a Fourier series (see a paper by Tracy).
-The exact solution is not used here.
+The example has a exact Solution<double> that is given in terms of a Fourier series (see a paper by Tracy).
+The exact Solution<double> is not used here.

 We assume the time-dependent Richard's equation